Source-robotics/PAROL-docs/docs/page1.md

 ### 3D representation
 ### Singularity

-Unless you deal with a simple pick and place application you need to learnabout robot singularities and configuratios.
+Unless you deal with a simple pick and place application you need to learn about robot singularities and configuratios.
 Singularity is a configuration where the robot end effector loses a degree of freedom.
 When moving near singularity in cartesian mode, the robot might stop.
+Best way to visualize singularities is by seeing them!
+Here are a few clips that showcase them.

 ### Workspace
 ### Reach